zhj2022/poi-and-taxi-regression/README.md

 ## regression
 - We tried linear model and XGBoost model.
-- Both in linear model and XGBoost model, we found that when the side length of each region is 3 km, the model fits best.
+- Both in linear model and XGBoost model, we found that when the side length of each region is 3 km, the model predicts best.
 - We measured the importance of each dimension of poi_vector to judge which kind of poi influence the taxi_data more.

+## relevance analysis
+- In this part, we don't care about prediction ability of the model.
+Thus, we no longer divide the dataset into training set and test set.
+- We use linear model and necessarily, polynomial model to analyze how poi_data determines taxi_data.
+- We've found that: 1.The bigger the region, the linear model fits better.
+2.Considering regions without any taxi or not has little influence on this part.
+3.The linear model fits worse on the 4th, 5th, 6th and 7th dimension of taxi_data, compared with other dimensions.
+We can use polynomial model to solve this problem.